-Although different isotopes of light elements can be paired to achieve fusion, the deuterium-tritium (D-T) reaction has been identified as the most efficient for fusion devices.
-ITER and the future demonstration power plant DEMO will use this combination of elements to fuel the fusion reaction.
+Although different isotopes of light elements can be paired to achieve fusion, the deuterium-tritium (DT) reaction has been identified as the most efficient for fusion devices.
+ITER and future devices will use the hydrogen isotopes deuterium and tritium to fuel the fusion reaction.

 Deuterium can be distilled from all forms of water.
 It is a widely available, harmless, and virtually inexhaustible resource.
 In every litre of seawater, for example, there are 33 milligrams of deuterium.
 Deuterium is routinely produced for scientific and industrial applications.

 Tritium is a fast-decaying radioelement of hydrogen which occurs only in trace quantities in nature.
 It can be produced during the fusion reaction through contact with lithium, however: tritium is produced, or "bred," when neutrons escaping the plasma interact with lithium contained in the blanket wall of the tokamak.